medotkato/storybuilder/README.md

 If you want to build the story file with links to scenes (for debug purposes), use -d flag:

 > python -m storybuilder -i path/to/outline.md -d

+## Example

+Try

+> python -m storybuilder

+By default (without any arguments) storybuilder will use the file /storybuilder/tests/test_story/input/outline.md and will place the story file (built from this outline) into the same folder.